- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place in March 2020

 - Access to TIFF’s renowned Film Reference Library and archival collection

-TIFF Writers’ Studio is designed for mid-level writer-directors across Canada who wish to extend their creative and business skills.
+TIFF Writers’ Studio is designed for mid-level screenwriters and writer-directors across Canada who wish to extend their creative and business skills.

 - Applicants must be credited as a writer on a minimum of either one feature film or one television series.